AlaaAlassi/CppND-Capstone-Multi-Agent-A-Start/README.md

 # Overview
 This is the capstone project for the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
 In this project, I implemented a multi-agent A* path planner and an example application of the algorithm in an order fulfillment center.
 The puzzle is as follows;
 * In a warehouse, A fleet of robots has to fulfill a pool of tasks, the problem is solved when all tasks are fulfilled.
-* The robots should not collide with each other nor should they collide with an obstacle in the warehouse while navigating to their task
+* The robots should not collide with each other nor should they collide with an obstacle in the warehouse while navigating to their task.
+According to [1] "A collision occurs iff two agents occupy the same location at the same timestep (called a vertex conflict) or traverse the same edge in opposite directions at the same timestep (called a swapping conflict)"

 The problem components are illustrated in the figure below
 <p align="center">
   <img src="https://github.com/AlaaAlassi/Multi-Label-A-Star/blob/finish-up/assets/problemDefinition.png" />
 </p>

-## Constraints::heavy_check_mark:
-* The robots should not collide with each other while navigating to their tasks.
-"A collision occurs iff two agents occupy the same location at the same timestep (called a vertex conflict) or traverse the same edge in opposite directions at the same timestep (called a swapping conflict)" [1]
-* The robots should navigate to the task using the shortest path when possible.
-## Assumtions:
+Assumptions have been made to simplify the problem
-* The space (the map) is discretized into equal size cells.
+* The space (the map of the warehouse) is discretized into equal size cells
 * Time is discretized into timesteps.
-At each timestep, a robot can move to a neighboring cell on the map.
+At each timestep, a robot can move to a neighboring cell on the map
+* All robots should move at the smae speed

+The algorthim

 # Collsiion Tests
+To validate if the algorthim is avoiding collisions two tests have been developed the first tests examisn what is called swapping conflict, that is when two robots sawp thier locations.
+Or as expressed mathmatically in [2]

+P_a(t) = P_b(t+1) AND P_b(t) = P_a(t+1)
+where *a* and *b* are distinct agents.

 ## test 1 failing
 ![](https://github.com/AlaaAlassi/Multi-Label-A-Star/blob/finish-up/assets/swapCellsTestFailed.gif)
 ## test 1 passing